muni-town/weird/CONTRIBUTING.md

 - Clone the repo.
 - `just setup`, Or`docker compose up -d && pnpm i`
 - `just dev`, Or `pnpm run dev`
-- In a separate terminal `cargo r -p backend`
+- In a separate terminal `cargo r`

 ### Result